-More generally, the LPS graphs are constructed from quaternion algebras over $\Q$, and $\Q$ has no subfields which allows us to apply the method we explain in Section~\ref{sec:The-Method}.
+More generally, the LPS graphs are constructed from quaternion algebras over $\Q$, and $\Q$ has no subfields, which prevents us from applying the method we explain in Section~\ref{sec:The-Method}.

-While our results may suggest that the LPS graphs also have bad vertex expansion, we believe that they actually point to the other direction.
-One can perhaps uses the lack of similar subgroups to show that the LPS graphs have good vertex expansion, although implementing this idea seems hard.
+While our results may suggest that the LPS graphs may also have bad vertex expansion, we believe that the results actually point in the other direction.
+One can perhaps use the lack of similar subgroups to show that the LPS graphs have good vertex expansion, although implementing this idea seems hard.

-We therefore end the introduction with the following conjecture, stating that the LPS graphs are lossless expanders: \begin{conjecture}[LPS graphs are lossless expanders] Let $q$ be fixed and large, and $X_n$ be the family of $(q+1)$-regular Ramanujan graphs constructed in \cite{lubotzky1988ramanujan}.
+Therefore, we end the introduction with the following conjecture: \begin{conjecture}[LPS graphs are lossless expanders] Let $q$ be fixed and large, and $X_n$ be the family of $(q+1)$-regular Ramanujan graphs constructed in \cite{lubotzky1988ramanujan}.
 Then for every $\epsilon>0$, there is $n$ large enough such that for every set $Y \subset X_n$ with $|Y| \le |X_n|^{1-\epsilon}$, we have

 \end{conjecture}